jtjeseo/KentuckyGirl/README.md

 Updates.html and Archive.html preview my own javascript code.
 The updates page will you show you the first name and email that you've entered in the form and the archive page has a smooth accordian orginization feature with example blog posts.

+Thanks for spending the time to check out my project.

 *-Jared# jtjeseo.github.io*